xraypy/xraylarch/doc/tutorial_plotting.rst

 =======================================================
-Larch Tutorial: Plotting and Displaying Data
+Tutorial: Plotting and Displaying Data
 =======================================================